ni/slsc-capability-explorer/README.md

-# Using the SLSC Caps Explorer
+# Using the SLSC Capability Explorer

 ## Installing the JSONtext Library

-The SLSC Caps Explorer requires the JSONtext library.
+The SLSC Capability Explorer requires the JSONtext library.
 Refer to the JSONtext by JDP Science package at [ni.com](www.ni.com) to download and install the JSONtext library.
 NI recommends that you download and install the JSONtext library through VIPM.

-## Opening a JSON File
+## Opening a Capabilities File

-Open **Mainpage.vi** and click the **Open** button to open a JSON file.
+Open **Mainpage.vi** and click the **Open** button to open a capabilities file.
+The default location of capabilities files is `C:\ProgramData\National Instruments\nislsc\capabilities\`.

 ## Modifying a Property